Thousands of creative leaders manage their agencies with Workamajig.

 Disadvantages

 The disadvantage of PRINCE2's extensive documentation is that changes can be hard to accommodate.
-If the requirements change, you have to redo the documentation and re-allocate resources, which can hamper project pace.
+If the requirements change, you have to redo the documentation and re-allocate resources, which can hamper the project pace.

 Best for

-This methodology is best-suited for large and complex projects with fixed requirements.
+This methodology is best suited for large and complex projects with fixed requirements.
 If you're in the UK, you'll likely want to know the PRINCE2 methodology.
 It is widely used in the country and is a requirement for government projects.

 Developed in the 1980s by Motorola, Six Sigma is a data-driven quality-control management method focused on understanding customers’ requirements and eliminating waste and defects (anything that doesn’t meet customers’ expectations).